solitontech/software-practices-metrics-tool/server/release-to-production/electron-package/electron-dist/setup-guide.md

 1. Make sure you are aware of your Azure organization, project, repository, & target branch and add these details in the `server-config.json` file.
-   You can get the `server-config.json` details as described [here](https://github.com/solitontech/software-practices-metrics-tool/blob/main/server/README.md/#steps-to-find-azure-repo-details).
+   You can get the `server-config.json` details as described [here](https://github.com/solitontech/software-practices-metrics-tool/blob/main/server/README.md/#steps-to-find-out-azure-repo-details).

 2. Ensure you possess a valid Azure token, otherwise create one by following the steps below.

-## Steps to create Azure devops Token
+## Steps to Create Azure Devops Token

 1. Sign up to [Azure Devops](https://dev.azure.com/).